jackdesert/dailydancer/README.md

   * Nicholas suggests: Yea I would use ...  the "point click finger" to - indicate opening the event bubbles indicate clickable hyperlinks (I might remove the bold shift that occurs when hovering over hyperlinks) the curser when hovering over text the arrow the rest of the time
+  * Make sure cache is flushed when new code is pushed.
+(Etag remains the same...how to make sure new html is downloaded?)
+    This will also ensure that if something is broken it displays as broken immediately One way to do this would be to `cat .git/refs/heads/master` Or add a counter every time the server is restarted

 Notes from my Sweetheart: